A Scenario Approach to the Robustness of Nonconvex-Nonconcave Minimax Problems: Robustness of Nonconvex--Nonconcave Minimax Problems

 \section{Robustness of Nonconvex--Nonconcave Minimax Problems}

-In the nonconvex--nonconcave setting, demonstrating a robustness guarantee like Proposition \ref{prop:cc_robustness} is challenging because Assumption \ref{asp:non_dege}, a crucial non-degeneracy condition, typically fails to hold; indeed, non-degeneracy is almost the norm in nonconvex problems~\citep{garatti2025non}.
+In the nonconvex--nonconcave setting, demonstrating a robustness guarantee like Proposition \ref{prop:cc_robustness} is challenging because Assumption \ref{asp:non_dege}, a crucial non-degeneracy condition, typically fails to hold.
 This raises a key question: how can we guarantee the robustness of an equilibrium without the assumption of non-degeneracy?
 We find inspiration from \citet{garatti2025non}, who successfully removed the assumption of convexity in the scenario approach.
 Their main result can be stated as follows: